jfgonzalez99/boston_auxilium/README.md

+# Welcome to Auxillium

-Welcome to Auxillium: a website that connects users with community resources in the Boston area catered just for them.
+A website that connects users with community resources in the Boston area catered just for them.
 In order to get the website started make sure you start by typing "cd project" into your control terminal and performflask run.
 When you open the website,